carloshsalvador/musicplayer/README.md

    - **Function**: Handles business logic and APIs.
    - **Container**: Docker container for the Django server.
    - **Framework**: Django REST Framework for creating RESTful APIs.

+Here is very important strategic step!
+Here come the decision for 1 or more Django's app.
+For a music player 2 separate apps are very interesting for a clear separation of concerns:
+1. the api app handles the backend logic and provides endpoints for API interactions, making it easier to manage data and ensure modularity.
+2. the music_player_app focuses on the frontend user interface and user-specific functionalities like registration, user profile and song management.

+This approach enhances scalability, maintainability, and flexibility, allowing different teams to work on distinct parts of the project independently and facilitating easier future expansion and testing; *i.e.* this strategic per se fits well to the 12 Factors.

 2. **Frontend (Vue.js)**:
    - **Function**: Manages the user interface.